brightsolutions/ERPAL-Platform-Docs/docs/development/change-menu-icon.md

 Changing the menu icon is basically an easy thing to do, all you need is an image and a few lines of css.
-For the icon, we suggest to use an 15 by 15px PNG-image, preferable in plain white to match the style.
+For the icon, we suggest to use an 15 by 15px PNG-image with background-transparency, preferable in plain white to match the style.

 ## The CSS-Selector